samfergar/gaiatapplus/doc.md

 ## Mathematical Framework
 Exomythology makes use of well established mathematical tools used in astronomical research.
 In order to display a range of stars, we first do a selection based on perception of a distant body, being brightness the main contributor.
 After said selection, we project the stars on a cenital plane tangent to the celestial globe, taking the distance of the most distant star as the radius.
 This projection is then normalized in a given range to fit in the dome projection.

+Firstly, given a set of celestial coordinates, we make a conversion into cartesian coordinates and recalculate the relative position of stars with a simple vector subtractions.
+Distance is calculated in parsecs from stellar parallax.

+We use the following canonical projection onto the cenital plane.
+To make all projected distances fit a convenient range, we then divide all distances by a normalization value.
+This is then served to the graphical interface to form the stellar dome.

 # NASA & Space Agency Partner Data

 -Gaia DR3 links